grammyjs/website/site/docs/hosting/vercel.md

 └── tsconfig.json
 ```

-If you are using TypeScript, you might as well want to install `@vercel/node` as a dev dependency, but it is not mandatory to follow this guide.
+If you are using TypeScript, you might as well want to install `@vercel/node` as a dev dependency, but it is not mandatory for following this guide.

 ## Configuring Vercel